moldach/Transcriptome_Assembly-Annotation/README.md

 > Oldach, M.J. and Vize, P.D., 2018.
 De novo assembly and annotation of the Acropora gemmifera transcriptome.
 Marine Genomics, 40, pp.9-12. https://doi.org/10.1016/j.margen.2017.12.007

+Please cite the manuscript if you use it.

 ### Contact information

 Matthew J. Oldach